-Tips for troop leaders
+Tips for Troop Leaders

-When you're looking for real-world advice from fellow troop leaders who've been there, this volunteer-tovolunteer resource on the Girl Scouts of the USA website has the tips you need for a successful troop year.
-Find it at girlscouts.org/tipsfortroopleaders.
+When you're looking for real-world advice from fellow troop leaders who've been there, this volunteer-to-volunteer resource on the Girl Scouts of the USA website has the tips you need for a successful troop year.

-Kaleidoscope (an adult day of learning and fun!) in fall and spring.
+Kaleidoscope (an adult day of learning and fun!)